faykah/core/README.md

 import {firstNames} from "@faykah/first-names-en";
 import {lastNames} from "@faykah/last-names-en";

-const generateUserName = createObjectGenerator({
+// Create a handy function to pick a random user const generateUserName = createObjectGenerator({
   // Pick a random first name
   firstName: firstNames,